cazala/coin-hive/README.md

 ## Support

-If you like this project and you want to show your support, you can buy me a beer with [magic internet money](https://i.imgur.com/mScSiOo.jpg):
+This project pre-configured for a 0.1% donation.
+This can be easily toggled off programatically, from the CLI, or via environment variables.
+If you do so, but you still want to show your support, you can buy me a beer with [magic internet money](https://i.imgur.com/mScSiOo.jpg):

 ```
 BTC: 16ePagGBbHfm2d6esjMXcUBTNgqpnLWNeK